Onassis Culture at the 27th Thessaloniki Documentary Festival

 This short documentary directed by Ilir Tsouko, and produced by Onassis Culture, unveils stories that are neither only Albanian nor Greek - but both Albanian and Greek.
 The children and grandchildren of Albanian immigrants from the 1990s were born and are raised in Greece.
 Denisa, Dimitris, Stefania, and Orestis share their experience on camera.
 Not the experience of immigration itself, but their own stories.
 Stories that are neither only Albanian nor Greek but both Albanian and Greek.
 A new sense of belonging, pure and hopeful, emerges from this generation.
 At a time when identity wars are raging all over the world, including Europe and the Balkans, the director's camera illuminates the multiple identities not as burdens of history, but as compasses for a brighter future.

-The documentary will also be available on the festival’s online platform starting Saturday, March 8, at 10:00.
+The documentary is also be available on the festival’s online platform starting Saturday, March 8, at 10:00.

 Onassis Culture has a long-standing partnership with the country's leading film festivals, highlighting the voices of rising creators in their early stages.
 Every year, it offers the Onassis Film Award to Greek filmmakers who participate in the Agora department of the Thessaloniki Documentary Festival for the development and completion of their feature films.

-The Agora Awards will be presented on Wednesday, March 12, at 20:00, at Warehouse C, where this year's winner will be announced.
+The Agora Awards were presented on Wednesday, March 12, at 20:00, at Warehouse C, where this year's winner will be announced.

 Return to Depot by Dimitris Zahos